 Foundation Course

-Complete one of the following:4
+Complete 4 semester hours from the following:4

 Persuasion and Rhetoric